 |Soon, he began to wander toward the river.|

 There’s something much more profound and meaningful than pure instinct in the above scenario.
 And, when we watched this lone elephant standing near the river deciding whether or not to enter, we can only surmise that the thought process is much more profound than we may expect.

-Are we humans so superior to the “wild things” that we make the assumption we’re the only creatures on earth that have the capability to think, to reason, to decide?
+Are we humans so superior to the “wild things” that we assume we’re the only creatures on earth that can think, reason, and decide?

 |We shot this photo during a self-drive in Kruger in January 2014.
 We’ll always remain grateful for this sighting and may never be so lucky again.
 Click here for that post.|

 In sighting elephants in Kruger, it’s tricky.
 One could drive for days and never experience a single sighting.
-Then, suddenly there are 30 or more on the road as we blissfully encountered four years ago as shown in this above photo, from that post.
+Then, suddenly there are 30 or more on the road as we blissfully encountered four years ago, as shown in the above photo, from that post.